Boole215/Panchat-Redux/README.md

 # Panchat-Redux
+This will be a redo of my pandemic-era self study project.
 A simple visual, low-resource voice-chat app with 3d audio